 At Mojo, we rely on collaboration tools and productivity apps to get more done throughout the day.
 We use a variety of apps like Basecamp, Pivotal, Slack, and Dropbox to communicate and share files, notes, and tasks.
 But what about collaborative document editing?
 We've got you covered with this detailed how-to.

-We use G Suite (formerly Google Apps for Work, aka Google Apps) and one of our favorite apps is Google Docs.
+We use Google Workspace (formerly GSuite, aka Google Apps) and one of our favorite apps is Google Docs.
 As part of the apps suite, Google Docs is a word processing app for teams and it allows you to create and manage documents online very easily.

 So why would you want to use Google Docs?

 Simple: collaboration.
 I'm sure you've experienced the clunky, frustrating process of editing a Word document via email between one or more people.
 Track changes, forward the file in an email, accept changes, revise, email back ... etc. Who has the most recent version?
 Where is the most recent version?
 In my experience, it is the opposite of a streamlined process.

 Google Docs eliminates these frustrations, and adds some really cool collaborative features that Word just doesn't have, like real-time commenting – but we'll get to that in a minute.